nikhilgupta9/docker-compose-network/README.md

 # docker-compose-network
-A sample project which creates a seamless communication between two services using docker compose
+A sample project which creates a seamless communication between two services using docker compose.